shriya/lettuce-be-friends/README.md

 #### Wednesday May 31

+* Set up user log in & signup & log out **_(done)_**
 * Set up second resource Events with its RESTful routes
-* Set up user log in & signup & log out **_(done)_**
 * Attendees list on Events objects (1:M relationship)

+#### Thursday June 1

+* Add alert before deleting; “Are you sure you want to delete this event?”
 * Create a way for attendees to sign up for each event and stop them once event is full
+* Security; make sure personal info (email, cell #) is not accessible to anyone outside of attendees leading up to each event

+#### Friday June 2

+* Validation of data; make forms are intuitive to fill out & data is what we want/expect -- add drop-downs calendar that you can also type in (like facebook events) for date and time of events
+* Try out Google Maps search for restaurant venues & maps API to display location
+* Final deploy

+#### Extras

+* Try to create a photo cropper; display of images including zoom in/out to fit the UI -- things like cropping profile image into a square, having maximum upload size, cropping lettuce header image into a landscape rectangle (cover image style)
 * Convert CSS to SCSS
 * Make layout with Flexbox rather than just 12 col grid
 * Add CSS animations & transitions for event display and buttons

-#### Thursday June 1

-* Beta test with some friends and fix any bugs in basic event creation, attendee addition
-* Get pickier about security so that personal info (email, cell #) are not accessible to anyone outside of attendees leading up to each event
-* Get pickier about validation of data so that forms are intuitive to fill out & data is what we want/expect -- try to have drop-downs that you can also type in (like facebook events) for date and time of events
-* Try to create a photo cropper; display of images including zoom in/out to fit the UI -- things like cropping profile image into a square, having maximum upload size, cropping lettuce header image into a landscape rectangle (cover image style)

-#### Friday June 2

-* Try out Google Maps search for restaurant venues
 * Try out way to send email reminder to all attendees and/or text message reminder to all attendees
-* Most importantly, *don’t break the app before demos*
-* Final deploy

 ********